CentOS-PaaS-SIG/ci-pipeline/README.md

 ###### Jenkins Masters and Slaves

-The Jenkins Master are created from Openshift's s2i (source-to-image) feature.
+The Jenkins Master is created from Openshift's s2i (source-to-image) feature.
 This means we can create our infrastructure for our pipeline right from source.
 The Jenkins Master is backed by a persistent volume to maintain historical data.<br>

 Slave images are created from Dockerfiles.